 In Act 944 of 1989, the Legislature specified that mental health centers and clinics must establish and maintain a community support program.
 Community Support Funds (CSF) were reallocated from institutional programs to the community in development of community-based alternatives to ASH, allowing individuals with serious and persistent behavioral illness to reside in the community.
 The community was designated as the point of responsibility, accountability, and authority for overall treatment for the adults with serious mental illness (SMI) and children and adolescents with serious emotional disturbance (SED).
-CSF were provided for client outreach, assistance in meeting basic needs and entitlements, crises intervention and stabilization along with supportive services including supportive housing, supportive work, and behavioral health care.
+CSF were provided for client outreach, assistance in meeting basic needs and entitlements, crisis intervention and stabilization along with supportive services including supportive housing, supportive work, and behavioral health care.
 The CMHC was the designated leader to ensure these individuals have the community resources, including social resources, to feel secure and safe in the community.
 These community resources include local acute hospitalization for indigent adults who need psychiatric hospitalization.

 As Medicaid coverage has changed over the years, including the addition of the private option (Arkansas Works program), and as the population with no payor source for mental health services has changed, the behavioral health service array has also changed.
-Until recently, behavioral health services in Arkansas were provided by thirteen (13) CMHCs and over fifty (50) certified Medicaid mental and behavioral health providers serving Arkansas Medicaid members.
-In 2017 special language was removed from statues identifying specific agencies by name as state funded behavioral health providers.
+Until recently, behavioral health services in Arkansas were provided by 13 CMHCs and over 351 behavioral health agencies and 498 independently licensed practitioners certified Medicaid mental and behavioral health providers serving Arkansas Medicaid members.
+In 2017 special language was removed from Arkansas statutes identifying specific agencies by name as state funded behavioral health providers.
 In 2019 the CMHC providers were procured by a competitive bid process.
 Since that time, DHS has continued to undergo a behavioral health transformation, which includes the implementation of the Provider-led Arkansas Shared Savings Entity (PASSE) model.
 In this model, provider-led organizations integrate physical health services, behavioral health services, and specialized home and community-based services as authorized by Medicaid program.
 The first PASSE members were enrolled in Care Coordination beginning February 1, 2018, and as of March 2019, the PASSEs are responsible for the total management of attributed clients.
-The evolution of the continuum of care does not diminish the work of the CMHC providers which are the focus of the mental health block grant funds.
-Further, the CMHC providers must ensure they utilize contracted funds as the payor of last resort and to assist its clients to enroll in the healthcare coverage programs for which the client may be eligible.
+The evolution of the continuum of care does not diminish the work of the CMHC providers which have been the focus of the mental health block grant funds in past years.
+Further, the DAABHS contracted providers must ensure they utilize contracted funds as the payor of last resort and to assist its clients to enroll in the healthcare coverage programs for which the client may be eligible.